qdrant/landing_page/qdrant-landing/content/documentation/distributed_deployment.md

     vectors_config=models.VectorParams(size=300, distance=models.Distance.COSINE),
     shard_number=6,
     replication_factor=2,
-    write_concern_factor=2,
+    write_consistency_factor=2,
 )
 ```

-Write operations will fail if the number of active replicas is less than the `write_concern_factor`.
+Write operations will fail if the number of active replicas is less than the `write_consistency_factor`.

 ### Read consistency